applitools/applitools-genymotion-sample/README.md

     **_NOTE: The UDIDs listed above will keep changing.
 So do not copy / paste directly._**

-* You can also see the started instances in GenyMotion Cloud Ui - https://cloud.geny.io/app/default-devices
+* You can also see the started instances in Genymotion Cloud Ui - https://cloud.geny.io/app/default-devices
 * Establish adb connection with the started instances
     ```
     $ gmsaas instances adbconnect --adb-serial-port 5554 <udid1>